 The town of Boort was established around the banks of Little Lake Boort in the early 1840’s.
 Boort is the Aboriginal name meaning, “smoke from the hill”; however the town in recent times has become known as the “Northern Oasis” being surrounded by some of the healthiest wetlands in Northern Victoria.

-Boort is situated within the Shire of Loddon, Victoria and is approximately 100 kilometres north of Bendigo and 270 kilometres North West of Melbourne.
+Boort is situated within the Shire of Loddon, Victoria and is approximately 100km kilometres north of Bendigo and 250km North West of Melbourne.

 Today the local community of Boort boasts a population of about 1,000 people and services a wider base of 2,300 people from the surrounding districts.

 The local economy is very much agricultural based and until recently it had long been steeped in the fine traditions of grains sheep, wool and beef cattle.
-The Boort agricultural base has shifted to olives, grapes, tomatoes and is continually diversifying to other crops.
+The Boort agricultural activities now includes olives, grapes, tomatoes and is continually diversifying to other opportunities.

 For more information: